timjogorman/RicherEventDescription/guidelines.md

 \end{figure

-Furthermore, when a ``-'s'' possessive marker is present, do not treat that term as part of the word.
-Unfortunately, when there is no clear delineating apostrophe present, as in ``his'', ``its'', or even the mere absence of an appostrophe, graph the entire word.
+Furthermore, when a "-'s" possessive marker is present, do not treat that term as part of the word.
+Unfortunately, when there is no clear delineating apostrophe present, as in "his", "its", or even the mere absence of an appostrophe, graph the entire word.

 - We discussed the CT results with *Miss Mullins*.
 The *patient*'s